Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

  - The latest version of [Docker](https://www.docker.com/community-edition)
  - One Internet

 Once you have your Docker host installed.

-Open up a command prompt.
-Run the command `sudo docker pull alexsimons/startup-cdi`.
+1. Open up a command prompt.
+2. Run the command:
+      ````
+      sudo docker pull alexsimons/startup-cdi`.
+    ````
     This pulls in the image I have created for your convenience.
-Once the command completes an the docker image is on your host all you have to do is run the container and attach it to see the output of the busy bean.
+3. Once the command completes an the docker image is on your host all you have to do is run the container and attach it to see the output of the busy bean.
+ Which can be accomplished by:

+     ````
-Which can be accomplished by `sudo docker run --rm --name=cdi -it alexsimons/startup-cdi`.
+     sudo docker run --rm --name=cdi -it alexsimons/startup-cdi`
+     ````
      Here we have a named container of "cdi" and we told docker to attach to the running processes to a [TTY](http://www.abouttty.com/) so we can see the output.
-The `--rm` flag tells docker to remove the Docker container after the Docker container has stoped
+The `--rm` flag tells docker to remove the Docker container after the Docker container has stopped

 Which should look a bit like this: